 ALTO DE PIEDRA WATERFALL HIKE

-At the bottom of this trail was a huge waterfall, the biggest of the day.
+At the bottom of the trail was a huge waterfall, the biggest of the day.
 I felt like the waterfalls in this region just never ended but that’s Panama for you.
 A shallow pool once again collected the water at the bottom of this pool.
-It wasn’t the best place for swimming in waterfall pools.
-However, there were lots of swimming spots along the route.
-Just none at the foot of a waterfall per se.
-Having a shower under the waterfall would definitely be possible.

 Read the full blog post: ALTO DE PIEDRA WATERFALLS HIKE